mzazon/awesome-cloud-projects/aws/blockchain-audit-trails-qldb/blockchain-audit-trails-qldb.md

 This solution creates a comprehensive blockchain-based audit trail system that addresses critical compliance requirements across multiple regulatory frameworks.
 Amazon QLDB provides cryptographically verifiable immutable records, ensuring that audit data cannot be tampered with retroactively—a key requirement for SOX compliance and financial auditing standards.
 The integration with CloudTrail captures all API activities, while EventBridge enables real-time processing and alerting for compliance violations.

 The architecture demonstrates several key compliance advantages: immutable audit trails with cryptographic verification, real-time monitoring and alerting, automated compliance reporting, and tamper-evident data storage.
 The QLDB digest feature provides cryptographic proof of data integrity, allowing auditors to verify that records have not been altered since creation.
 This is particularly valuable for PCI-DSS compliance, where payment card data access must be logged and verified.
+Learn more about the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) principles applied in this solution.

 The solution also addresses the challenge of audit data retention and analysis.
 By streaming audit records to S3 via Kinesis Data Firehose and enabling analysis through Athena, organizations can perform complex compliance queries across large datasets while maintaining cost-effectiveness.
-The integration with CloudWatch provides operational visibility and ensures that audit processing failures are immediately detected and addressed.
+The integration with CloudWatch provides operational visibility and ensures that audit processing failures are immediately detected and addressed, following [AWS security best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

+> **Note**: Given QLDB's deprecation, organizations should plan migration to [Amazon Aurora PostgreSQL with audit capabilities](https://aws.amazon.com/blogs/database/migrate-an-amazon-qldb-ledger-to-amazon-aurora-postgresql/) before the July 31, 2025 end-of-support date.
+This solution provides a blueprint for implementing similar audit trails using Aurora's native audit features and immutable storage capabilities.

 ## Challenge